 Can holes be evaded by confining ourselves to the process of perforation?
 Single-hole punchers differ from triple-hole punchers by how they act; singlely rather than triply.

 The difficulty with this process-oriented proposal that the product, a hole, is needed to distinguish between successful and merely attempted perforation.
-Furthermore, the paraphrase is incomplete because it does not extend to unmade holes.
+Furthermore, the paraphrase is incomplete because it does not extend to holes that arise from processes such as looping.
+If the universe popped into existence five minutes ago, then most holes formed without any process.

 Can we just leave expressions of the form ‘n-perforated’ as primitive, unanalyzed shape predicates?
-The Lewises note that this strands us with an infinite list of primitive terms.
+David and Stephanie Lewis (1983) note that this strands us with an infinite list of primitive terms.
 Such a list could never have been memorized.
 The Lewises do not see how ‘n-perforated’ can be recursively defined without alluding to holes.

 The paraphrase prospects seem equally bleak for being ‘n-vacuumed’.
 Big meteorites pass through the atmosphere in about one second leaving a hole in the atmosphere—a vacuum in “thin air”.
 The air cannot rush in quickly enough to fill the gap.
 This explains why rock vapor from the impact shoots back up into the atmosphere and later rains down widely on the surface.
 During a meteorite shower, the atmosphere is multiply vacuumed.
 But this is just to say that there are many vacuums in the atmosphere.